 Back Issues and Article Reprints

-Copies of back issues are available in perpetuity and cost UK£10.00 for subscribers and UK£20.00 for non-subscribers.
-Most articles published in SportsPro magazine are available as reprints by prior arrangement.
+Copies of back issues are available in perpetuity and cost UK£25.00.
+Most articles published in SportsPro magazine are available as reprints with prior arrangement.

 Interested in promoting your brand infront of SportsPro magazine's international readership?
 You can view our advertising rates and packages here.